 - Single Leg Glute Bridge / Hip Raise – 4 sets of 8 repetitions per leg, 1 seconds hold at top of every repetition

-Lower Body Mobility / Movement Workout
+Lower Body Dynamic Movement Workout

 Some workout sessions are not for building strength or muscle mass, but rather to restore movement and mobility AFTER more strenuous workouts (like the ones above).
-Below is a two part lower body movement flow, that can be done to increase lower body movement, decrease muscle stiffness, and improve recovery.

-Once you have competed the above segment, it is time to do some dynamic movement to increase blood flow and improve recovery.
+Try some dynamic movement to increase blood flow and improve recovery.
 The intent here is to move with integrity, increase range of motion, and minimize muscle fatigue and excessive heart rate responses.
 This should be done at a leisure pace.

 - Perform the below circuit 2-3 total rounds, resting as needed